dugu108/heroku-buildpack-php/README.md

 #Modification:
 1. change download server from amazon s3 to local server
 2. update packages version
 3. modify some directory from /app for /home/vcap/app to work links bug on CentOS around
+4. update php.ini to load some default extentions

 ##Original Readme